kerbyferris/chakrates/README.md

 ## Overview

-Clear your chakras (known and unknown) with Clojurescript, and the Web Audio API!
+Conspiracy is confusing, and so is the Internet.
+Stay informed while clearing your chakras (known and unknown) leveraging Clojurescript, and the Web Audio API!

-Just click the 'Get Word' button to get your intuition word.
+Click the 'Get Word' button to get your intuition word.
 Chakrates will calculate the word's numerological identity, then play you the healing solfeggic tone for it's corresponding chakra.
+If you would like, click the word itself for a link to all conspiracy related to that word.

-Click to clear!
+Alternatively, enter your own word, and listen to the healing numerology of your process as you type.
+Don't worry, you're not un-informed!
+You can stop typing at any time, and click to discover any conspiracy related to the last word you thought.

 ## Setup